Cloufield/GWASTutorial/18_Conditioning_analysis/README.md

 The exported format could be found in [Export non-PLINK 2 fileset](https://www.cog-genomics.org/plink/2.0/data#export).

 !!! note

-Major allele dosage would be outputed.
-If adding `ref-first`, ref allele would be outputed.
+    Major allele dosage would be outputted.
+If adding `ref-first`, REF allele would be outputted.
 It does not matter as a covariate.

-Then just paste it to the covariates table and run association test.
+Then just paste it to the covariates table and run the association test.

+!!! note
+    Some association test software will also provide options for condition analysis.
+For example, in PLINK, you can use `--condition <variant ID> ` for condition analysis.
+You can simply provide a list of variant IDs to run the condition analysis.

-# GCTA-COJO
+## GCTA-COJO

 If raw genotypes and phenotypes are not available, GCTA-COJO performs conditioning analysis using sumstats and external LD reference.